pmacpherson/aws-study-group/inprogress/challenge-05/readme.md

 	})
 };
 ```

+### Update Lambda
-* Create new deployment zip package with index.js
+Create new deployment package and replace Lambda function using console or CLI.
-* Update the helloDynamo with the deployment package (either Console or CLI)

 ### Test lambda function
-* Try testing lambda function.
-* Should receive error.
+Try testing lambda function.
+Should receive error.
 What is the error?

 ### Grant DynamoDB Access
-* Locate lambda role created above in IAM > Roles
-* Add inline policy
-	 * Policy Generator
-			* Effect: Allow
-			* AWS Service: Amazon DynamoDB
-			* Actions: All
-			* ARN: The ARN of the DynamoDB table created above (See this on the DynamoDB table details)
-		* Next and Apply
-		* Review newly generated policy on role
+Update the lambda role to have access to Amazon DynamoDB table

 ### Test lambda function
-* Try testing lambda function.
-* Should be successful
-* Check dynamodb to see newly generated records
+Re-test and confirm

 ### Teardown
 * Delete CloudWatch Event Rule